BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 4f – As a Free/Paid User, I want to be able to leave a battle halfway through and return at a later time, so that I can stop playing the game at any point without being penalised.
+### User Story 4f: As a Free/Paid User, I want to be able to leave a battle halfway through and return at a later time, so that I can stop playing the game at any point without being penalised.

 **Acceptance Criteria:** Users should be able to retreat or retry a battle with no consequence, and and/or subsequently return to the battle at a later time.